 How Does Chapter 13 Bankruptcy Work?

-This option is only available to individuals who want to reorganize their sole proprietorship, as only individuals may file for Chapter 13 bankruptcy protection.
-You’ll file a repayment plan with the court detailing how you’ll repay your debts.
-Oftentimes, this option works better for sole proprietors whose personal and business assets are mixed as Chapter 13 allows you to keep things like your house where Chapter 7 may not.
+This option is best suited for individuals who want to reorganize a business rather than liquidate it.
+It starts with filing a repayment plan with the court detailing how you’ll repay your debts (a bankruptcy attorney or law firm can help you draft this).
+Oftentimes, this option works better for sole proprietors whose personal and business assets are mixed with personal assets as Chapter 13 allows you to keep things like your house whereas Chapter 7 may make that more difficult.
 Your total repayment amount will vary widely based on how much you make and how much you owe.
-When determining what the plan payment will be, the primary consideration is the amount of secured and priority debt that must be paid.
-This sets a floor for the plan payment amount.
-If your household income is enough to make this payment after paying all of your regular household bills, and you still have a surplus, that surplus must be paid into the plan as well so that your unsecured creditors receive at least partial payments.

-A qualified bankruptcy attorney can help you make the right decision for your business and Natural State Law is here to help.
+A qualified bankruptcy attorney can help you sort through each bankruptcy option and make the right decision for you and your business.
+Natural State Law is here to help.
 Call us today at (501) 916-2878 to learn more about how we’ve helped Arkansas residents clear their slates and start over.